Summary of Product Characteristics Updated 21-Apr-2020 | Ranbaxy (UK) Limited a Sun Pharmaceutical Company

 - Pregnancy or breast-feeding.

 Special care should be taken in women with signs and symptoms of active allergic conditions.
-Cases of hypersensitivity reactions have been reported, as early as with the first dose, during post-marketing surveillance (see section 4.8).
+Cases of hypersensitivity reactions (both generalised and local) have been reported with ganirelix, as early as with the first dose, during post-marketing surveillance.
+These events have included anaphylaxis (including anaphylactic shock), angioedema and urticaria (see section 4.8).
+If a hypersensitivity reaction is suspected, ganirelix should be discontinued and appropriate treatment administered.
 In the absence of clinical experience, ganirelix treatment is not advised in women with severe allergic conditions.

 Ovarian hyperstimulation syndrome (OHSS)